htcondor/htcondor/docs/man-pages/condor_submit.rst

     the machine from which the job is submitted where the input files come from, and where the job's output files go to.

-    For standard universe jobs, it is the directory on the machine from which the job is submitted where the *condor_shadow* daemon runs;
-    the current working directory for file input and output accomplished through remote system calls.

     For scheduler universe jobs, it is the directory on the machine from which the job is submitted where the job runs; the current working directory for file input and output with respect to relative path